Catch the Giants take on the Padres on NBC Bay Area

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.

-The Giants current record stands at 70-64, with the Padres trailing them in the NL West at 62-73.
+The Giants current record stands at 70-70, with the Rockies trailing them in the NL West at 51-88.

-Right-hander Tristan Beck is scheduled to take the hill for the Giants Friday night.
-He's 3-2 with a 3.52 ERA and 62 strikeouts this season.
+Left-handed rookie Kyle Harrison is scheduled to take the hill for the Giants Friday night.
+He's 1-21with a 4.70 ERA and 21 strikeouts this season.

-Righty Michael Wacha is set to counter for the Padres.
-He's 10-2 on the season with a 2.84 ERA and 90 strikeouts.
+Ty Blach, another lefty, is set to counter for the Rockies.
+He's 2-1 on the season with a 4.33 ERA and 28 strikeouts.